dianavaca9/Event-Hall-Center-Contract/docs/final-project-scope.md

 ###### PRIORITIES

 The priorities for this project will be to clearly state and clairfy the policies in the contract to rent an Event Hall Center.
-The contract should be 1 full page, with clear and conscise wording.
+The contract should be 1 full page, with clear and conscise wording, and 1 page for the invoice.

 ###### ACCEPTANCE CRITERIA